 2012 Grammy Award Winner: Best Rock Album, Best Rock Performance, Best Rock Song

 The Black Keys’ new album El Camino will be released December 6 on Nonesuch Records.
 Produced by Danger Mouse and The Black Keys, the 11-track album was recorded at singer/guitarist Dan Auerbach’s Easy Eye Sound studio in the band’s new hometown of Nashville during the spring of 2011.
-The LP edition of the album is pressed on 140-gram vinyl and includes the complete album on CD.
+The LP edition of the album is pressed on 140-gram vinyl.

 El Camino follows the most successful two years in The Black Keys’ career.
 In May 2010 they released their breakthrough album, Brothers, to widespread critical acclaim.
 Debuting at #2 in the US, it went on to win three Grammy Awards and an MTV Video Music Award, and topped numerous year-end lists, including iTunes, NPR, and Rolling Stone.
 Brothers, which included the hit singles “Tighten Up” and “Howlin’ for You,” has been certified Gold in the US and UK, and Platinum in Canada.
 Worldwide sales are now over one million and counting.